What is a Project?

 There are 12 major stages involved in oil & gas projects.
 Refer to Fig. 2 which specifies all these stages.

 A Feasibility Study/analysis is a process to determine the validation of an idea.
-Feasibility Study ensures that a project is legally, technically, and economically justifiable.
+The feasibility Study ensures that a project is legally, technically, and economically justifiable.
 It tells the owner/client whether a project is worth the investment.

 In some cases, a project may not be beneficial.
-Various Parameters like requiring too many resources, low market demand, and unavailability of the nearby resources, etc. can contribute for such assessment.
+Various Parameters like requiring too many resources, low market demand, and unavailability of nearby resources, etc. can contribute to such assessment.
 Such projects are not profitable.

 Types of Feasibility

-Four types of feasibility assessment is done before proceeding for a project.
+Four types of feasibility assessments are done before proceeding with a project.
 These are: